Book lover, editor, writer,

 etymology, and the Oxford comma.
 I like nothing more than to tinker with words in order to find their perfect flow and meaning.

 Outside of work, I read a ton of books (click here for my all-time favourites), write fiction, essays and book reviews, and co-host a podcast called Story Girls: A Fortnightly Podcast About Books, with a Dash of Absurdity.
-I am a proud student of Juniper Creative Academy, and you can find some of my writing at Write or Die Tribe.
-I also have three cats who demand quite a lot of time and attention.
+You can find some of my writing at Write or Die Tribe.
+I also have two cats who demand quite a lot of time and attention.